Upgrades to 18 parks

 We'll share photos of works happening across the 18 parks as they become available.
-You can view them via the link below:
+You can view them above or via the link below:

 The upgrades completed as part of this project will uplift the visitor experience at 18 parks across Melbourne and will provide more opportunities for active recreation in parks for people of all abilities.